The Wayƒarers Journal ©

 Probably the main reason for this page is to provide: a means to determine which campsites that I would consider worthy enough for myself to return to camp at again; a list of those many locations where the camping has the most creature-comfort amenities; and those that are particularly to my liking.

-Second, by having each campsite rated, I have a means to evaluate and choose which stops along the path accommodate the current gait of my journey, whether I am in a hurry to get to a destination or I am on the slow path desiring to enjoy amenities.
+Second, by having each campsite rated, I have a means in which to evaluate and choose which stops along the path accommodates the current gait of my journey, whether I am in a hurry to get to a destination or I am on the slow path desiring to enjoy the available amenities.

 Third, as the number of my years increase, the ability for me to remember stuff is diminishing greatly.
-In other words, I can′t remember stuff and need a place where I personally know I can return to quickly find the stuff that I can not remember, especially, one in a format I have created for my own personal use.
+In other words, I can not remember stuff and thus need a place where I personally know I can return to quickly and find the stuff that I can not remember, especially, one in a format I have created for my own personal use.

-There y′all have it, the real reason for this CRS is: I Can′t Remember Stuff.
+And, thus, the real reason for this CRS is because: I Can′t Remember Stuff.

 How are the campsites rated?

-This rating system has been developed for determining how each campsite rates with emphasis on cost together, the availability and type of shower, drinking water and other amenities, located at or near each campsite.
+Thus, my CRS rating system has been developed for determining how each campsite rates with emphasis on A: Camping Fees, together with the availability and type of restroom-shower house, drinking water and other amenities, located at or near each campsite.
 Depending on how each campsite stands on seven separate amenities, this rating system will result in ratings of both positive or negative returns.
 When all seven returns are tallied, the resulting number is the campsite rating.
 Any campsite with a rating of more than a whole number will receive the lower whole number as its rating. (example: 6.5 = Rating 6)

 The rating system was initially implemented for my personal use during the walk of the Appalachian Trail, to give campsites a number on a scale of one to ten with ten being the highest rating.
 At that time, a random number that just felt right was chosen to determine how each campsite would rate.
 However, now, with the current parameters of this CRS, the rating bestowed upon a campsite, would seems to be one that the site actually deserves and not just the rating determined by my feelings.